lyft/flinkk8soperator/docs/crd.md

     `None` The operator will immediately tear down the cluster

+  * **scaleMode** `type:ScaleMode`
+    Indicates how the operator should respond to changes of application parallelism.

+    `Normal` (default) The operator will treat scale-ups as normal deploys (consistent with any other change to the CRD) `InPlace` On scale-up operations, the operator will attempt to perform an in-place update of the cluster, by first increasing the size of the cluster to accommodate the newer, larger parallelism, then updating the job with the new parallelism.

   * **restartNonce** `type:string`
     Can be set or modified to force a restart of the cluster